Update on the term “Coaching Dojo"

 It's great to provide general feedback that each group has seen.
 What worked well?
 Examples of good questions, shared learnings, did the seeker feel that the coach listened and many other things may be mentioned.
 Spend 5-10 minutes on gathering that feedback plus anything you may have noticed, such as body language (coach seemed uninterested or played with a pen for example).
 However don't go into specific problems that an individual had naming them, keep it at a high level, allowing everyone to benefit, but not embarrassing anyone.

 Active listening and conversing are skills that cannot be learnt quickly.
-Some people may find this comes naturally, others may need to practice, so don't let the coaching dojo becoming a one-off event.
-People also learn about their colleagues and actually enjoy themselves in my experience.
+Some people may find this comes naturally, others may need to practice, so don't let the session becoming a one-off event.
+People also learn about their colleagues and actually enjoy themselves interacting in a different way.

-Maybe you have already been in a coaching dojo as a participant or you have tried to organise one.
-Let me know how you have found Coaching Dojos.
+Maybe you have already been in a "coaching dojo” (the one with the trademark or one of the many informal sessions) as a participant or you have tried to organise one.
 Was it useful?